chandrika-kp/Slash_Mark_Internship/Intermediate/Task1_URLShortner/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request with y
+Please fork the repository and submit a pull request with your improvements.